About Me

 Talks & Conferences

-Exoplanet Seminars - University of Cambridge, UK, Nov 2024 [invited speaker]
+Exoplanet Seminars - University of Cambridge, UK, Nov 2024 [invited talk]

 ISSI Workshop, Exocomets - Bern, CH, Jul 2024 [invited]

-Dust Devils: Debris Disks in the Sonoran Desert - Tucson, USA, Mar 2024 [talk]
+Dust Devils: Debris Disks in the Sonoran Desert - Tucson, USA, Mar 2024 [contributed talk]

 National Astronomy Meeting - University of Warwick, UK, Jul 2022 [participation]

-Midlands Disc Meeting - University of Warwick, UK, Apr 2022 [talk]
+Midlands Disc Meeting - University of Warwick, UK, Apr 2022 [contributed talk]

 Undergraduate Research Support Scheme - Warwick, UK, Dec 2021 [poster]

-FIDLE: Formation Introduction au Deep Learning - CNRS, FR, 2021 [workshop]
+FIDLE: Formation Introduction au Deep Learning - CNRS, FR, 2021 [participation]

 Publications